outline/rich-markdown-editor/README.md

 With `dark` set to `true` the editor will use a default dark theme that's included.
 See the [source here](/src/theme.ts).

+#### `dir`

+*Default: `auto`*

+Controls direction of the document.
+Possible values are:
+- `ltr`: Editor layout is optimized for LTR documents and the content is explicitly marked as LTR.
+- `rtl`: Editor layout is optimized for RTL documents and the content is explicitly marked as RTL.
+- `auto`: Editor layout is decided by the browser based on document content.

 #### `tooltip`

 A React component that will be wrapped around items that have an optional tooltip.
 You can use this to inject your own tooltip library into the editor – the component will be passed the following props: